Internet Glossary, Definitions, Telecom Terms, and Resources

 Postal, Telegraph and Telephone (PTT) - The generic European name usually used to refer to state-owned telephone companies.

 POTS splitter - A device that uses filters to separate voice from data signals when they are to be carried on the same phone line, required for several types of DSL service.

 PRI-ISDN - See primary-rate ISDN.

-Primary-Rate ISDN (PRI-ISDN) - The primary rate ISDN interface provides 23 64 Kb/s channels (called B channels) to carry voice or data and one 16 Kb/s signaling channel (the D channel) for call information.
+Primary-Rate ISDN (PRI-ISDN) - The primary rate ISDN interface provides 23 64 Kbps (Kilobits per second) channels (called B channels) to carry voice or data and one 16 Kbps (Kilobits per second) signaling channel (D channel) for call information.

 PTT - See Postal, Telegraph and Telephone. public switched telephone network (PSTN) - The worldwide communications network that carries phone calls and data.

 Radio Frequency (RF) - Electromagnetic carrier waves upon which audio, video, or data signals can be superimposed for transmission.

 RADSL - See rate-adaptive asymmetric digital subscriber line.